2.7.4. Composite polygonal items

 In this section, techniques for creating composite polygonal items are described using administrative divisions as the main example.
 These techniques work independently of the type of object being created.

-In addition to the general drawing and editing techniques for polygonal items, there are rules for drawing concrete items: administrative divisions, reservoirs, and others.
-These rules are found under section 3.
-Rules for global mapping and 4.
+In addition to the general drawing and editing techniques for polygonal items, there are rules for drawing concrete items: administrative divisions, bodies of water, and others.
+These rules are described in Sections 3.
+Global mapping rules and 4.
 Rules for regional mapping.

 Use the general drawing and editing techniques described in the following sections to draw composite polygonal items: